 For more detailed information about revenue and taxation, the Georgia Department of Revenue sponsors a web site where the annotated version of the Official Code of Georgia (O.C.G.A.) can be viewed.
 Click HERE to visit this web site.

-The xxx County Tax Commissioner's Office should be contacted for more information on inquiries about billing and collection of property taxes.
+The Barrow County Tax Commissioner's Office should be contacted for more information on inquiries about billing and collection of property taxes.
 The phone number is (706) 453-3358.

-The xxx County Board of Tax Assessor's Office should be contacted for more information on property values.
+The Barrow County Board of Tax Assessor's Office should be contacted for more information on property values.
 The phone number for the Tax Assessor is (706) 896-2267.

 Property tax is an ad valorem tax, which means according to value.
 Ad valorem tax, the tax collected by the tax commissioner, is based on the value of the taxable property in the county.

 All real estate and personal property are taxable unless law has exempted the property.
 (O.C.G.A.
 48-5-3) Real property is land and generally anything that is erected, growing or affixed to the land; personal property is everything that can be owned that is not real estate.
 Personal property typically consists of inventory and fixtures used in conducting business, boats, aircraft, farm machinery, motor vehicles and mobile homes.
 Your household property is not normally taxable.

 The Board of Assessors has the responsibility of determining the value of property in Barrow County.
 Each year between January 1 and April 1 every property owner has the ability to declare a proposed value for their property.
 (O.C.G.A.
 48-5-9) These values are declared in the manner of 'filing a return'.
 Returns for real estate are filed in the Tax Assessor's office and returns for personal property are filed with the Board of Assessors.
 The Board of Assessors will review your proposed value and if they disagree, an assessment notice with the Boards' value will be mailed to you.